versatica/mediasoup-website/support.md

 ### Issues and feature requests

-If you encounter an issue or bug in the software, or want to propose a new feature or improvement, do not hesitate to  create an [issue][mediasoup-github-issues] in Github.
+If you encounter an issue or bug in the software, or want to propose a new feature or improvement, do not hesitate to  create an [issue][mediasoup-github-issues] in GitHub.

 <div markdown="1" class="note warn">
-Please do **NOT** open an issue in Github for questions or doubts.
+Please do **NOT** open an issue in GitHub for questions or doubts.
 Use the [mediasoup Google Group][mediasoup-google-group] instead.
 </div>